Romney Marsh, Kent

-A pre-1834 workhouse was located at Crockley Green to the south of New Romney.
+A pre-1834 workhouse was located at Crockley Green, New Romney.
 Newchurch had a poorhouse to the south-west of the village at Norwood, now the site of Norwood cottage.
 A workhouse operated on Mill Road in Dymchurch from 1791 to 1834.

-A house on St Mary's Road, St Mary in the Marsh, is also said to have been used as a local poor house, although the present owner of the property has found no evidence to support this assertion.
+A house on St Mary's Road, St Mary in the Marsh, is also said to have been used as a local poor house.

 Romney Marsh Poor Law Union officially came into existence on 14th November 1835.
 Its operation was overseen by an elected Board of Guardians, one representing each of its 18 constituent parishes as listed below: